 You just added twice as much salt as necessary.
 You could end up with some salty cookies.
 Similarly, when we mix up brines to make a better turkey (pork tenderloin, chicken, etc.) we need to make sure that we add just the right amount of salt.
 We do this by weight, not by volume.

-I said that some brands of kosher salt can weight half as much as typical table salt by volume.
+Some brands of kosher salt can weigh half as much as typical table salt by volume.

 How Much Salt?